directions4partners/Hackathon-EMEA2025/README.md

 Welcome to the **Directions EMEA 2025 Hackathon** 🎉

-On **October 6th, 2025**, we’ll pause for **105 minutes** to reflect on what we’ve learned during Directions EMEA — and turn those insights into new ideas that can shape the future of Business Central and its ecosystem.
+On **November 6th, 2025**, we’ll pause for **105 minutes** to reflect on what we’ve learned during Directions EMEA — and turn those insights into new ideas that can shape the future of Business Central and its ecosystem.

 ---